CajunCompiler/SYBCA-SEM4/README.md

 # SYBCA-SEM4
-consists codes that would be used in the $th semester
+consists codes that would be used in the 4th semester